brunokeymolen/upnpx/README.md

 Open Source Mac OS X / iOS Cocoa UPnP Stack

-this is an archive of upnpx-1.2.4 https://code.google.com/archive/p/upnpx/
+This is an archive of my original upnpx-1.2.4 project: https://code.google.com/archive/p/upnpx/

-for latest versions and further development please use the fork of Felix Paul Kühne (VLC)
+The project has been taken over by Felix Paul Kühne (VLC), for all futher development please use his fork:
 https://github.com/fkuehne/upnpx